sandboxnu/course-catalog-api/.github/pull_request_template.md

 # Reviewers

+Primary reviewer:

-Pick one primary reviewer - the team member with the most relevant knowledge about the code area this PR touches.
+- Pick one primary reviewer
+  - the team member with the most relevant knowledge about the code area this PR touches.

-- The primary reviewer should **not** be one of the authors of the PR
+  - **NOT** an author of the PR
   - If the primary reviewer is the project lead, _select two primary reviewers_
-  - Goal: facilitate knowledge transfer to other team members **Primary**:
+    - Goal: facilitate knowledge transfer to other team members
+  - Primary reviewers **are required to approve the PR** before it can be merged.

+**Primary**:

+Secondary reviewers:

+- Pick as many as appropriate
-Anyone who would benefit from reading the PR to learn.
+- Anyone who would benefit from reading the PR to learn.

 **Secondary**: